-Septic tanks may contain one or two chambers.
+Septic tanks can be made of fiberglass or concrete, they may contain one or two chambers.
 Scum is the

 material, which floats on the top of the water in